yara

 Typically the yara rule does not change for the life of the query, so Velociraptor caches it to avoid having to recompile it each time.
 The key variable can be used to uniquely identify the cache key for the rule.
 If the key variable is not specified, we use the rule text itself to generate the cache key.
 It is recommended that the key parameter be specified because it makes it more efficient since we do not need to hash the rules each time.

-This shorthand notation is less useful because recent Velociraptor versions offer a context sensitive Yara rule editor in the GUI (simply press ? to bring up a rule template).
+When creating an artifact which requires a yara rule, set the type of the parameter to yara and Velociraptor will offer a context sensitive Yara rule editor in the GUI (simply press ? to bring up a rule template).
+This makes it easier to write quick rules in the GUI.

 By default only the first 100mb of the file are scanned and scanning stops after one hit is found.